-The New Precision Air-Powered Projectile is Ready for Liftoff
+The Precision Air-Powered Projectile is

 Safety & Control Features That Are Ideal For Students

 Other upgrades include the ability to adjust the angle of each launcher, right out of the box, without purchasing additional equipment.
-As much as I love my old set and its proud display position on top of my cabinets (because it doesn’t fit anywhere else) the fact that these new launchers compactly fold away to actually fit inside my classroom storage is a definite improvement.
+As much as I love my old set and its proud display position on top of my cabinets (because it doesn’t fit anywhere else) the fact that these launchers compactly fold away to actually fit inside my classroom storage is a definite improvement.
 An air pressure regulator was added that shows the air pressure in the holding tank.
 This allows you to launch multiple, consistent trials without guesswork (or trying your best to count how many times you’ve pumped the bike pump).
 Students can launch and relaunch the rocket at the same pressure as quickly as they want, or at least as quickly as they can recover their rocket.
 Scrubbing a launch can also be done easily by pulling the safety release valve on the pressure tank.

 The air is held in a tank that can be safely released by pulling the safety release pin.

-The new rocket fuselages are very light so that they go quite high but are still sturdy enough to bounce up from our grass field with no damage.
+The rocket fuselages are very light so that they go quite high but are still sturdy enough to bounce up from our grass field with no damage.
 Since the air is held in a tank that is not the launch tube, the rocket doesn’t have to be forced down to make a good seal like it used to.
 In the case of a scrubbed launch, (maybe you lost track of time and the bell rang, not that that has happened to me), before you would be forced to still launch or unsafely try to remove the rocket hoping it wouldn’t release while you did.
 Now you simply remove the rocket and release a harmless puff of air through the tube when you’re clear of the launcher.

 Promoting Inclusivity and Collaboration in STEM